H5N1 Bird Flu: What You Need to Know

 (The term “highly pathogenic” relates to how the virus impacts birds, not necessarily humans.
 There is also a low pathogenic avian influenza [LPAI] that usually causes mild illness in birds and poultry; however, some LPAI strains can mutate into strains that can cause severe illness and even death in poultry.)

 In February 2022, the virus began causing sporadic outbreaks of HPAI H5N1 in backyard and commercial poultry flocks in the U.S., causing serious illness and death in infected chickens.
-The number of outbreaks has increased and spread over time—in November 2024, the CDC reported poultry outbreaks in 48 states.
+The number of outbreaks has increased and spread over time—by late November 2024, the CDC reported that 49 states had been affected by poultry outbreaks.

 In addition, there have been sporadic infections in mammals (including bears, bobcats, minks, mountain lions, raccoons, skunks, and others), according to the CDC.